telerik/blazor-docs/_contentTemplates/common/get-started.md

 #blazor-tutorial-intro
 ## Set Up a Blazor Project

 [Blazor](https://blazor.net/) is still an experimental technology, so you need to ensure you can run its vanilla version first.
-To do that, follow the MSDN tutorial and make sure that you can run the basic sample Blazor application:
+To do that, follow the MSDN tutorial and make sure that you can create and run basic sample Blazor applications:
 #end

 #after-you-run-vanilla

 >tip Make sure that you have [.NET Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0) and [Visual Studio 2019 **Preview**](https://visualstudio.microsoft.com/vs/preview/) installed.
 You must use the Preview version of Visual Studio for working with Blazor apps.
 >
 > The latest version of Telerik UI for Blazor is `{{site.uiForBlazorLatestVersion}}` and it supports .NET Core 3 `Preview 7`.